VirajShah21/JustData/README.md

 Just Data is a data collection tool which scrapes the web to collect just data.
 The server provides a series of API endpoints which perform the scraping activities and caches the results.
 A client web application is provided to beautifully display the scraped data.

 The web application makes it simple to browse and visualize data from various sources, along with downloading the data for external use.

+In the future, the the web application will also allow users to create an account to use the APIs.
+This will allow for third-party applications to access data scraped from Just Data.

 ## Services